-The Alumni and Parents Admission Program (APAP) is a group of Washington University alumni and parents who assist with the undergraduate admissions process.
+The Alumni and Parents Admission Program (APAP) is a group of Washington University undergraduate alumni and parents of current undergraduates who assist with the undergraduate admissions process.
 APAP members help the university recruit, interview (alumni only), enroll, and welcome talented students.
 The program also enables alumni and parents to make connections with one another in cities all over the world.

 As an APAP volunteer, you will: